 Mobile and wearable devices are finding applications across many fields of medicine and epilepsy management is no exception.
-In recently published research, we tested whether Seer App could be used to track people’s chance of having a seizure.
+In recently published research, we tested whether the Seer app could be used to track people’s chance of having a seizure.

-Our study showed that Seer App can accurately tell if people have a low, moderate, or high chance of having a seizure, just by analysing their past seizure times.
-Just like Australia’s fire warning system, it is our hope that one day the Seer App can be used as a gauge of high and low-risk times for people with epilepsy.
+Our study showed that the Seer app can accurately tell if people have a low, moderate, or high chance of having a seizure, just by analysing their past seizure times.
+Just like Australia’s fire warning system, it is our hope that one day the Seer app can be used as a gauge of high and low-risk times for people with epilepsy.

 Why forecast seizures?